MatthieuMichon/advent-of-code/2019/day-13/README.md

 > Memory beyond the initial program starts with the value `0` and can be read or written like any other memory.

 This means that software must be altered prior to running *part two*.
-The operation would consist in appending the value `0`.
+The operation would consist in appending the value `0` to the first integer ~~beyond the intial program~~ (turns out that `memory address 0` should be taken literally).

 ```python
 contents.append(0)